DBR, EMDR, and somatic therapy: a balanced comparison

 EMDR in a nutshell

-targets a memory, image, belief, and body sensations
+targets a memory, image, belief, and associated body sensations

-supports the brain’s natural reprocessing so the memory becomes less activating.
+supports reprocessing so that the memory becomes less activating

 they can hold a memory in mind without flooding

-they have specific “target memories” they can name.
+they have specific target memories they can identify clearly

-Somatic approaches is a broad umbrella.
+Somatic therapies are a broad umbrella rather than one single method.
 Many focus on:

 tracking activation and settling in real time